 What Are Heart Valve Problems?

 Heart valve problems are more common than you might think, and they can be serious.
-They affect many children and adults, and some heart valve problems don't have symptoms.
-Still, the right diagnosis and the right treatment can help you fully recover and get back to your life.
+They do not discriminate, affecting many adults and children, as well.
+Also, some heart valve problems don't have symptoms.
+Fortunately, the right diagnosis and the right treatment can help you fully recover and get back to your life.

 The most common heart valve problems are aortic stenosis (a condition in which the aortic valve in your heart fails to open properly) and mitral valve prolapse (a problem in which the valve separating the chambers on the left side of your heart fails to open properly).
 If these conditions go untreated, they can lead to long-term heart problems, including heart failure.
-At Banner Health, our heart specialists are here and ready to diagnose your heart valve problem and work with you on the best treatment option for your condition.
+At Banner Health, our heart specialists are here and ready to diagnose any problems with your heart valves and work with you on the best treatment option for your condition.

 Can I Avoid Open-Heart Surgery?